Skip to main content

 Learn more about how to use calculations with values in Select list fields within the Advanced Formulas section of the Formula Examples article.

-The automation below will trigger when the Single Select field named Impact changes from Low to Massive.
+• Example: Trigger an automation when the "Impact" field changes from Low to Massive.

 Reporting with Single Select